 If the taxpayer itemizes deductions, the reduction in state taxes will result in a smaller federal deduction for state taxes.
 The resulting increase in federal taxes may result in a larger state deduction.
-The following table shows the net effects of claiming the credit and forgoing the state deduction on a taxpayer in the top federal and state rate brackets.
+The following table shows the net effects of claiming the credit on a taxpayer in the top federal and state rate brackets.

 \$100 Expenditure on Day Care for Employees' Dependents

 Difference When Taxpayer Claims Federal Expense Deduction and State Credit Instead of Deduction

-Deduction for Fe ederal Taxes
+Deduction for Federal Taxes

 Capped Not Capped

-Federal Tax Subsidy (\$6.34) (\$6.49)
+Federal Tax Subsidy (\$7.17) (\$7.37)

-State Tax Subsidy \$18.10 \$18.55
+State Tax Subsidy \$18.10 \$18.10 \$18.61

-Net Taxpayer Subsidy \$11.77 \$12.06
+Net Taxpayer Subsidy \$10.93 \$11.24

 Fewer than ten individuals have claimed the credit each year.
-The following table shows the total value of credits claimed against individual income tax from 2005 through 2011.
+The following table shows the total value of credits claimed against individual income tax from tax year 2005 through 2013.